Winter is coming! Do you have a plan to stay fit?

 And, lighter flywheels make these machines that much lighter and easier to move around.
 This bike weighs about 85 pounds, making it convenient to tuck it in the corner between workouts.

-Altogether, it is a solid setup and is what I would recommend if you are a heavier rider.
+Altogether, it is a reliable setup and is what I would recommend if you are a heavier rider.

 #7: Sunny SF-B1001

-Sunny once again makes it reappearance on our list with the SF-B1001.
+Sunny once again makes its reappearance on our list with the SF-B1001.
 This one offers a lot of value for very little money.